awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-overview.md

 1. When you run these instances, depending on the operating system, you might be required to activate these instances against your own KMS server\.

 **Note**
 To track how your images are used in AWS, enable host recording in AWS Config\.
 You can use AWS Config to record configuration changes to a Dedicated Host and use the output as a data source for license reporting\.
-For more information, see [Tracking configuration changes](dedicated-hosts-aws-config.md)\.
+For more information, see [Track configuration changes](dedicated-hosts-aws-config.md)\.

 ## Dedicated Host instance capacity<a name="dedicated-hosts-limits"></a>